shubham-shipt/cs2-mvp-autochat/README.md

 </p>

 <p align="center">
-  🧠 <b>This tool auto-types a custom message "https://github.com/shubham-shipt" in CS2 chat ONLY when you're MVP</b><br>
   🔒 No aim assist.
 No wallhack.
 Just clean MVP recognition + chat automation using String Data type Only.
 </p>